-The main aims of the Australasian Gene and Cell Therapy Society (AGCTS) are
+The aims of the Australasian Gene and Cell Therapy Society (AGCTS)

 To facilitate the growth and development of the field of gene and cell therapy in Australasia